-Here is an example of a consequence.
-When you wake up late for school and take too long to get dressed, you will be late for the school bus, and you will get a late slip.
-Getting the late slip is not your punishment, but it is the consequence of you being late for school.
+When you wake up late for school and take too long to get dressed, you will be late and get a late slip.
+Getting the late slip is not your punishment but a consequence of you being late for school.

-Similarly, because Jonah had tried running away from God's commands, he later got swallowed by a big fish and stayed inside for three days and three nights.
+Similarly, Jonah had tried to run away from God's commands.
+Later, Jonah got swallowed by a big fish and stayed inside the fish for three days and three nights.
 Being swallowed by the fish was the consequence of his actions, or disunion with God.